dansteingart/without_the_hot_air/pages_md/SEwtHA_20.md

 <img src="figure135.png" width="221" height="261" />

 <img src="figure134.png" width="219" height="225" />
-<span class="figurenumber">Figure 20.1.</span> This chapter’s starting point: an urban luxury tractor.
+<div class='caption'><span class="figurenumber">Figure 20.1.</span> This chapter’s starting point: an urban luxury tractor.
 The average UK car has a fuel consumption of 33 miles per gallon, which corresponds to an energy consumption of <span class="mauve">80 kWh per 100 km</span>.
-Can we do better?
+Can we do better?</div>

 1.  forwards.
 Inevitably this energy chain has inefficiencies.
 In a standard fossil-fuel car, for example, only 25% is used for pushing, and roughly 75% of the energy is lost in making the engine and radiator hot.
 So a final strategy for consuming less energy is to make the energy-conversion chain more efficient.